karthik0112/javasciript-grammer/evaluation1.md

 **algorithm**

 - Step 1.
-Use strict mode as public.
+Start the program.
 - Step 2.
 Create a function with string parameter
 - Step 3.
 Initialise the varibale to know the length of string.
 - Step 4.
 Run the for loop for iteration of half word.